 There is a south-facing patio with garden furniture to the rear of the property, which is accessed via French doors from the kitchen.
-There are several games and books to keep you entertained and unlimited free fuel for the stove.
+There are several games and books to keep you entertained.
 The property has efficient storage radiators in the lounge, with wall-mounted Dimplex heaters in the bedrooms.
 All bed linen and towels are included.
 There is good wi-fi connectivity.

 Got any questions or want to book?
 Call or email us.